joseilagosb/maas_frontend/README.md

 # MaaS (Monitoring as a Service) Frontend App

 Web application developed with Vue 3, Pinia and TypeScript.
-This application is responsible for managing the API of the platform and displaying the available services and the assigned shifts to the users.
-The internals of the business logic and shifts scheduling algorithm are implemented in the [maas_backend](https://github.com/joselagos/maas_backend) repository.
+It displays the available services and the assigned shifts delegated to the users.
+The internals of the endpoint API and shifts scheduling algorithm are described in the [maas_backend](https://github.com/joselagos/maas_backend) repository.

 ## Features